zoidy/redata_iac/ansible/xrdp/readme.md

 ## Connecting from Windows
 1. Download ```ssh.exe``` from https://github.com/PowerShell/Win32-OpenSSH and put it in the ```CurationRemoteConnectFiles``` folder
 2. Edit ```curation-remote-connect.cmd``` and change the ```<user>``` and ```<host>``` placeholders to the values you used previously.
-3. Double click the ```CurationRemoteConnect``` shortcut.
+3. Double click the ```CurationRemoteConnect.lnk``` shortcut.
 This will create an ssh tunnel to the Droplet and launch the built-in Windows Remote Desktop client using the pre-configured Default.rdp profile.